The Residences at The Ritz-Carlton (Philadelphia)

 After several redesigns, the feud was declared over, and construction on the Residences at The Ritz-Carlton began on May 2, 2006.
 The blue glass skyscraper opened to residents in January 2009.
-The Residences at The Ritz-Carlton features 270 condominiums and penthouses, which range in price from US$550,000 to US$14 million.
-The high-rise also features an underground parking garage, a fitness center, a pool, and a private garden and public plaza called Girard Park.
+The Residences at The Ritz-Carlton features 270 condominiums and penthouses, which range in price from $550,000 to $14 million.
+The high-rise also features an underground parking garage, a fitness center, a pool, a private garden, and a public plaza called Girard Park.